RNMD Milford Haven: Closure

 The site was closed in the 1980s.
 It was subsequently purchased by Gulf Oil, although the company never made any use of it.
 During the early 1990s, one of the buildings was converted into a sports facility.
 The area has been approved for large scale development into a retail and residential complex.

 Redevelopment of Site

-On 21 September 2015 Egnedol had announced that they bought the RNMD site and the old Gulf refinery and has put forward a £685M plan to redevelop the site as a renewable energy facility.
-On 5 January 2017, the Port of Milford Haven announced it had completed acquisition of the site known as Wards Yard, which had been due to go to auction in December 2016.
+On 21 September 2015, Egnedol had announced that they bought the RNMD site and the old Gulf refinery and has put forward a £685M plan to redevelop the site as a renewable energy facility.
+On 5 January 2017, the Port of Milford Haven announced it had completed acquisition of the western end of the site known as Wards Yard, which had been due to go to auction in December 2016.